Rash or Redness - Widespread

 - Hand-Foot and-Mouth Disease.
 A viral rash with a distinctive pattern.
 It starts with tiny red spots and blisters on the palms and soles. (see that Care Guide)

 - Scarlet Fever.
 Scarlet Fever is a speckled, red rash all over.
+Has a sandpaper feel.
 Caused by the Strep bacteria.
 Starts on upper chest and quickly spreads to lower chest and stomach.
 No more serious than a Strep throat infection without a rash.

 - Drug Rash.
 Most rashes that start while taking an antibiotic are viral rashes.
 Only 10% turn out to be allergic drug rashes. (see details below)